+1 loaf worth.
 An excellent sweet yet sugar-free alternative to be consumed as a snack or light breakfast.
-This dish is filled with good fats to keep you feeling fuller for longer, and antioxidants to scavenge and neutralize free-radicals found in the body.
+This dish is filled with good fats to keep you feeling fuller for longer, and antioxidants to scavenge and neutralise free-radicals found in the body.

 TO MAKE THE PUMPKIN PUREE